amitgarg/apps-flow-bookmarks/README.md

 - `ALL FLOWS`
     - Lists all Basic and Joined flows
+    - Highlight the @tag and #tag in flow name
     - Reload all flows from the app again (affects all views)
     - Search flows in the app with  (matches any of below)
-        - text or any tags in flow name (any tags which can be agreed on team level)
+        - text or any @tag OR #tag in flow name (any tags which can be agreed on team level)
         - app name (for joined flows)
     - Copy JSON snippet for a flow ( these snippets can be used to configure joined flows in joinedBookmarks.json)
     - Generate Git Graph diagram of the flow